 In addition to our website, grantee publications, and grantee presentations (like those at ARM!), we are looking for new venues to maximize exposure for the research we fund.
 Our research results need to reach the policymakers and health care teams who can make good use of our grantees’ findings.
 If you have a dissemination idea for us, feel free to send it to me: firstname.lastname@example.org.

 Chris Dymek, Ed.D.

 The Health IT Program at AHRQ provides foundational research to ensure that health IT is designed and implemented in ways that improve quality and safety, while not resulting in excessive burden on physicians and other members of the care team.
-Current research areas include health IT usability, consumer health IT, clinical decision support, and health IT safety.
+Current research areas include health IT usability, consumer health IT, clinical decision support, health IT safety, and patient-reported outcomes.

 AHRQ’s usability research focuses on how to design and implement electronic health records (EHRs) so that they are more intuitive to use and more readily support clinical workflow.
 Two areas of research, supported by the AHRQ projects below, are how to effectively reduce documentation burden for physicians and how to make data within EHRs more usable for clinical decisionmaking.

 - Many physicians are overly burdened by writing notes in EHRs.
 To address this problem, Dr. Thomas Payne, Professor of Medicine at the University of Washington and past Board Chair of the American Medical Informatics Association, implemented and tested a new voice-generated enhanced electronic note system (VGEENS), which integrates voice recognition and transcription with natural language processing and links to the EHR to improve note creation efficiency and note accuracy.